HxnDev/The-Ripple-Effect---An-Ethereum-Based-Fundraiser-App/README.md

 ### 1: Frontend:

-First step is to know the flow of our program.
-The flow can be shown by the following flowchart:
+Our program flow can be seen in the following flowchart:

 <p align="center">
   <img src="https://github.com/HxnDev/The-Ripple-Effect---An-Ethereum-Based-Fundraiser-App/blob/main/extras/flow.png">
 </p>

 We created 12 different pages for the frontend and then connected them using switches from **react-router-dom**.
-We furthermore created a customized styling class named **Style.scss** that has different styles for different classes/containers.
+A customized styling class named **Style.scss** was used to adopt different styles for different classes/containers.

 Some screenshots of our interfaces can be seen as follows: